the-common/precommit-template/README.md

 # The common pre-commit framework configuration template

-This project provides a common base of Pre-commit's configuration file(.pre-commit-config.yaml) that should be easily adaptable for most project's with little modifications.
+This project provides a common base of pre-commit's configuration file(.pre-commit-config.yaml) that should be easily adaptable for most project's with little modifications.

 <https://gitlab.com/the-common/precommit-template>